 If you are new to Wife Behind the Fire, welcome.
 I'm excited you found the site and I really do want to get to know you better.
 I'm going to get a little personal here because I feel that leading by example works.
 Even us old firewives have to battle the worry at times.

-It’s a mindset dear to my heart.
-It’s a big part of my motto (living with no regrets).
-Growing up with a worry wart for a Mom, I’ve watched all my life how it affects you and others.
+It's a mindset dear to my heart.
+It's a big part of my motto (living with no regrets).
+Growing up with a worry wart for a Mom, I've watched all my life how it affects everyone involved.

 This past week my firefighter went out of town for training for 8 days.
 8 days!

 Laugh all you want at me, but we haven't been apart for that long since he went off to college my senior year in high school.
 That would be 28 years ago lol We've had plenty of little trips apart; hunting, trips with the guys, trips with my girlfriends, staying with sick family, his conventions/trainings or my coaching clinics, but, never for over 4 days that I can remember.